Main

-Note: Scripting has been enhanced with features not documented below, see this link for what is new: http://www.emix8.org/forum/viewtopic.php?t=704
+Note: Scripting has been significantly enhanced with features not documented below, see these link for what's been added: - http://www.emix8.org/forum/viewtopic.php?t=704 and - http://www.emix8.org/forum/viewtopic.php?t=868.

 Scripts and expressions.